An Exegetical Commentary

 Blaine Robison, M.A.

-Published 16 May 2010; Revised 20 August 2015
+Published 16 May 2010; Revised 4 April 2020

-Sources: Bibliographic data for sources cited may be found here.
+Sources: Bibliographic data for works cited and resources consulted may be found at the end of the chapter commentary.
 Works without page numbers are cited ad loc.
-Unless otherwise indicated references to the Talmud are from the Soncino Babylonian Talmud (1948); available online at Halakhah.com.
-Click here for Talmud Abbreviations.
-Links to other ancient Jewish literature may be found at EarlyJewishWritings.com.
+Links to ancient Jewish literature may be found at EarlyJewishWritings.com.
 Important Jewish sources include: